YiYuanIntelligent/3DFasterRCNN_LungNoduleDetector/readme.md

 ![](https://github.com/YiYuanIntelligent/3DFasterRCNN_LungNoduleDetector/blob/master/model.jpg)

-You can also have the details of the model via: ``models/tianchi/VGG16/faster_rcnn_end2end/train.prototxt`` or (http://ethereon.github.io/netscope/#/gist/79d90c41d3a4389dc1adbf101b2a1f02)[Visuable Model].
+You can also have the details of the model via: ``models/tianchi/VGG16/faster_rcnn_end2end/train.prototxt`` or (Visuable Model)[http://ethereon.github.io/netscope/#/gist/79d90c41d3a4389dc1adbf101b2a1f02].

 Usage
 -----